fschutt/rust-fontconfig/README.md

 - Multilingual text support with automatic font fallback
 - In-memory font loading and caching
 - Optional `no_std` support
+- C API for integration with non-Rust languages

 ## License